padrinoDB/ipmr/index.md

 less common and have their [own vignette](https://levisc8.github.io/ipmr/articles/age_x_size.html).

-The combination of these arguments defines the type of projection model, and makes sure that the machinery for subsequent analyses works correctly.
+The combination of these arguments defines the type of IPM, and makes sure that the machinery for subsequent analyses works correctly.
 The possible entries for each argument are as follows:

 -   `sim_gen`: `"simple"`/`"general"`